-About 10 years after the crucifixion, a third wall was built that enclosed the area of the execution and burial within the city, and this accounts for the Holy Sepulchre’s location inside the Old City of Jerusalem today.
+About 10 years after the crucifixion, a third wall was built that enclosed the area of the execution and burial within the city, which accounts for the Holy Sepulchre’s location inside the Old City of Jerusalem today.

 The first Church of the Holy Sepulchre was approached by a flight of steps from the Cardo, the main street of Jerusalem.

-Then pilgrims went through a narthex; a basilica; and an open area, the “holy garden,” which had in it the rock of Golgotha, finally reaching the Holy Sepulchre itself.
+Then pilgrims went through a narthex; a basilica; and an open area, the “holy garden,” which had the rock of Golgotha, finally reaching the Holy Sepulchre itself.

-The rock-cut tomb was initially open to the elements, but later it was protected by a small building.
+The rock-cut tomb was initially open to the elements but was later protected by a small building.

 The whole complex was richly decorated, as we know from the description by Constantine’s biographer Eusebius of Caesarea, from pictures in the Church of St. Pudenziana in Rome dating from early in the fifth century and on the Madaba mosaic map from the sixth, and from modern excavations.